bribes/FaavJS/README.md

 //PLAYER COSMETICS

 //CAPES
 player.cosmetics.capes.official; //returns a image of the players official cape.
-Ex. https://crafatar.com/capes/403e6cb7a6ca440a80417fb1e579b5a5 player.cosmetics.capes.optifine; //returns a image of the players optifine cape.
+Ex. https://api.gapple.pw/cors/textures/a2e8d97ec79100e90a75d369d1b3ba81273c4f82bc1b737e934eed4a854be1b6 (can return that or null if the user doesn't have a official cape) player.cosmetics.capes.optifine; //returns a image of the players optifine cape.
 Ex. https://api.gapple.pw/cors/optifine/Seeped player.cosmetics.capes.labymod; //returns a image of the players laby mod cape.
 Ex. https://api.gapple.pw/cors/labymod/cape/6a836b80-2488-4703-85a7-f130b2097ee0